PoisotLab/ms_metaweb_transfer/manuscript.md

 situations where minimal knowledge about interactions within a species pool is known, are capable of producing a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large and contiguous spatial scales.
+The relevance of being able to predict networks also transcends a purely network-specific focus and is also relevant when it comes to broader ecological concerns such as **Thinking disease ecology but maybe there are others?**

 Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a biologically